noqqe/why-openbsd.rocks/content/fact/64bit-time.md

 title: "64bit Time"
 ---

-As one of the first Operating Systems, OpenBSD is safe for the "Year 2038 Problem".
-64bit Time was introduced in 2013, so you don't have to worry about the Unix Epoch 32bit issue.
+OpenBSD is one of the first operatings systems to be safe from the "Year 2038 Problem".
+64-bit time was introduced in 2013, so you don't have to worry about the Unix Epoch 32-bit issue.

 Details: